sjdvda/myt-usage-checker/README.md

 # my.t Usage Checker

-A script that retrieves the remaining monthly data amount from the my.t (Mauritius Telecom) portal (internetaccount.myt.mu) and sends a notification.
+A script that retrieves the remaining monthly volume allowance from the [my.t (Mauritius Telecom) portal](internetaccount.myt.mu) and sends a notification.

 ## Requirements
-You need Python 3.5 or later.
+You need Python 3.8 or later.

 In Ubuntu, Mint and Debian you can install Python 3 like this: